vstxckr/CTF-Write-up/Contests/PTIT Qualifier for SVATTT 2023/Reverse/RE1/re1.md

 }
 ```

-- And After this function, the program convert each element in array to string of 2 hex digits and concatenate it and get the `"0121317d1d5d0701636e355f4b237e"`.
+- And after this section, the function converts each element in array to string of 2 hex digits and concatenate it and get the `"0121317d1d5d0701636e355f4b237e"`.

 ## IDEA